BUILDERS RISK

 Is builders risk required for Georgia construction projects?

 Most construction loans require it.
 Lenders typically demand builders risk as a condition of the loan because the building under construction is collateral.
-Cash-funded projects can skip it but should still consider it.
+Cash-funded projects are not required to carry it, though the same fire, wind, theft, and vandalism exposure remains.

 Who is responsible for builders risk: owner or contractor?